asterisk/documentation/docs/Fundamentals/Asterisk-Architecture/Types-of-Asterisk-Modules/index.md

----
+!!! tip **  Use the [CLI](/Operation/Asterisk-Command-Line-Interface) command **module show

-**Tip:**  Use the [CLI](/Operation/Asterisk-Command-Line-Interface) command **module show** to see all the loaded modules in your Asterisk system.
+    to see all the loaded modules in your Asterisk system.
 See the command usage for details on how to filter the results shown with a pattern.

     Click here for example "module show" output...

----
+[//]: # (end-tip)